Kenya arrests governor over attacks that killed 65

 | MOMBASA Kenya

-MOMBASA Kenya Kenyan police on Wednesday arrested an opposition politician who is a county governor in connection with gun attacks in his area that killed about 65 people, the government and police said.
+MOMBASA Kenya Kenyan police on Wednesday arrested a politician who is a county governor in connection with gun attacks in his area that killed about 65 people, the government and police said.

 "Lamu (County) Governor Issa Timamy arrested over recent violence and deaths in the Mpeketoni area to appear in court tomorrow, Thursday," the presidential State House said on Twitter.